python/devguide/getting-started/generative-ai.rst

 - Write tests that exercise the change
 - Keep backwards compatibility with prior releases in mind.
 Existing tests may be ensuring specific API behaviors are maintained.

 Pay close attention to AI generated recommendations for testing changes.
 Provide input about Python's testing principles when guiding an AI model.
-Always review the output from an AI model before opening a pull request or issue, including proposed PR or issue titles and descriptions.
+Always review the output before opening a pull request or issue, including proposed PR or issue titles and descriptions.

 Acceptable uses
 ===============